trouve-antoine/react-redux-socket/README.md

 ## Hacking facts and reserved keywords

-The library uses the socket message `react redux action` in order to transfer actions.
+The library uses the socket message `react redux action` in order to transfer actions from the client to the server, and `react redux action server` for the other way around.

 The onInit hook uses the custom socket message `react redux connected` (sent by the server to the client).
 It is send by the server at `connection` and `reconnect`.